IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/design/system-ui/home-panel.md

 The system UI provides the safe area for the home panel.
-The search/guidance panels are independent from the home panel and placed by the system UI; these contribute to the safe area just like the process panel does.
+The search/guidance panels are independent from the home panel and placed by the system UI; these contribute to the safe area just like the main process panel does.
 When optimizing for a certain screensize it may be useful to reconfigure their layout.
 The map safe area (for the route and chevron) is defined by the navigation app and not by the system UI.

 ![navigation safe area](images/home-panel/navigation-safe-area.png)